-The interface is quite easy to understand as there is an instruction as soon as you started (the same with other language courses).
-Before I begin with the first lesson, I was introduced to a welcome lesson where they presented me with 5 very basic words like hello, thank you, yes, no, and Thai.
+The interface is quite easy to understand as there is an instruction as soon as you start (the same with other language courses).
+Before I began the first lesson, I was introduced to a welcome lesson where they presented 5 basic words such as hello, thank you, yes, no, and Thai.

 There is a total of 11 units.
 Each unit has 3 lessons and a test (an assessment).
 There are 7 - 8 types of exercises for each of the lessons.
 They consist of: